Alcohol-Impaired Driving You wish to estimate, with 95% confidenc... | Channels for Pearson+

 Population Proportion

 The population proportion refers to the fraction of a population that exhibits a certain characteristic, in this case, the proportion of motor vehicle fatalities caused by alcohol-impaired driving.
-Understanding this concept is crucial for estimating how widespread an issue is within a larger group, which informs decisions and policies.
+It is denoted as 'p' and is crucial for estimating the sample size needed to achieve a desired level of confidence in statistical studies.

 Recommended video: